cnadler86/micropython-camera-API/README.md

 #Camera construction using defaults (if you are using a non-generic precompiled firmware or if you specified them in mpconfigboard.h during your build)
 camera = Camera()

-# Camera construction and initialization if using a generic precompiled firmware
+# Camera construction needs some keyword arguments, if using a generic precompiled firmware
 # These pins are just examples and if you use them just like that will get a watchdog error.
 Adapt them to your board!
 camera = Camera(
     data_pins=[1,2,3,4,5,6,7,8],